TRaSH-Guides/Guides/.github/CONTRIBUTING.md

 ## When doing a PR that is WIP

-When doing a PR that is in-progress and not yet complete / ready for review not yet done fully please ensure it is a **DRAFT Pull Request**
+When doing a PR that is in-progress and not yet complete / ready for review or not yet done fully, please ensure it is a **DRAFT Pull Request**

 ## Radarr/Sonarr Custom Format (JSON)